-13 Things to Do in Old Town San Diego
+14 Things to Do in Old Town San Diego

 For most of our Old Town Tours, you’ll start with the home of the first European settlement in California, Presidio Park is perched on a hillside overlooking historic Old Town San Diego.
 This 40-acre park is the cornerstone on which San Diego has been built, as well as the birthplace of the Mission Trail.
-Discover the fort and the mission while you explore the historic Presidio Hill, and learn all about San Diego’s rich history.
+Discover the fort and the mission while you explore historic sites like Presidio Hill, and learn all about San Diego’s rich history.

 Courtesy of Trip Advisor